Fuminori Abe

-Fuminori Abe (阿部史典, Abe Fuminori) is a Japanese professional wrestler, currently working as a freelancer and is best known for his tenure with the Japanese promotions Pro Wrestling Basara (Basara) and Big Japan Pro Wrestling (BJW).
+Fuminori Abe (阿部史典, Abe Fuminori) is a Japanese professional wrestler and qualified Buddhist priest, currently working as a freelancer and is best known for his tenure with the Japanese promotions Pro Wrestling Basara (Basara) and Big Japan Pro Wrestling (BJW).

 Professional wrestling career

 Independent circuit (2015–present)

 Being a freelancer, Abe is known for his brief tenures with various promotions.
 On October 31, 2020, at a house show promoted by 666 Pro Wrestling (666), he competed in an intergender three-way match for Ice Ribbon's Triangle Ribbon Championship also involving Ram Kaicho and Koju Takeda.
 At the 2021 edition of the Pro Wrestling Zero1's Fire Festival, he placed himself in the Block A, and competed against Tsugutaka Sato, Shinjiro Otani, Masato Tanaka, Hartley Jackson and Yoshiki Inamura.

 All Japan Pro Wrestling (2016–present)

-Abe debuted in All Japan Pro Wrestling (AJPW) on the sixth night of the 2016 Champion Carnival from April 22, 2016 where he teamed up with Koji Iwamoto and Yutaka Yoshie in a losing effort to Diablo, Hikaru Sato and Masao Inoue.
+Abe debuted in All Japan Pro Wrestling (AJPW) on the sixth night of the 2016 Champion Carnival from April 22, 2016, where he teamed up with Koji Iwamoto and Yutaka Yoshie in a losing effort to Diablo, Hikaru Sato and Masao Inoue.
 At the AJPW New Year Wars 2017 on January 2, he participated in a 19-man New Year Open battle royal and competed against popular wrestlers such as Takao Omori, Ryouji Sai, Manabu Soya, Minoru Tanaka and others.
 He took part in the same type of match one year later at the AJPW New Year Wars 2018 on January 2, where he again competed against well known wrestlers such as The Bodyguard, Osamu Nishimura, Kento Miyahara, Kai and others.

 At the 2019 edition of the World's Strongest Tag Determination League, Abe competed into a tournament for the AJPW World Junior Heavyweight Championship in which he fell short to Koji Iwamoto in the first round on November 21.

 He is known for participating in signature events of the promotion such as the AJPW Junior Tag League, making his first appearance at the 2016 edition of the tournament where he teamed up with his "Astronauts" tag partner Takuya Nomura, and scoring a total of two points after competing against the teams of Axe Bombers (Kazuhiro Tamura and Daichi Kazato), Black Tiger V and Takeshi Minamino, Soma Takao and Yuma Aoyagi, and Atsushi Aoki and Hikaru Sato.
 At the 2020 edition, he teamed up with Koji Iwamoto as "Jin", defeating Francesco Akira and Takayuki Ueki in the first round, but falling short to Atsuki Aoyagi and Rising Hayato on December 27.